 “Apostle Peter was the first to preach the message of Salvation at the temple in Jerusalem where 3,000 Jews believed and it has been the practice of the Church, beginning with apostle Paul to preach in every community, first to the Jews and then to the Gentiles.

 “Immediately, Jews began persecuting new believers throughout Israel and for the next three centuries the leaders of the Roman Empire also persecuted Christians—torturing them, killing them or putting them in prison–until Emperor Constantine embraced Christianity and brought an end to persecution in 313 AD.
 Again the Church blossomed spreading throughout Europe, England and Slavic nations.

-“By the twelfth century the organized church began to suppress the gospel message—forbidding the teaching of the scriptures to the masses, allowing the Pope power to grant “indulgences.”
-The pope was given authority as vicar of God, who could choose an emperor, with power above all kings, princes and the state—even power to persecute and condemn Christians who stood on the word of God and opposed papal authority.”6
+“By the twelfth century the organized church began to suppress the gospel message—forbidding the teaching of the scriptures to the masses, and allowing the Pope power to grant “indulgences.”
+The pope was given authority as vicar of God, who could choose an emperor, with power above all kings, princes and the state—even power to persecute and condemn Christians like Peter Waldo and the “Waldensians” and many others who stood on the word of God and opposed papal authority.”6

 “By the fourteenth century and through the sixteenth century God worked through men like John Wycliffe, John Huss, and Martin Luther to teach the authority of the scriptures and to oppose the errors being taught in the church.
 The invention of the printing press provided a great boost to the Reformation of the Church–for the first time the complete Bible in the languages of the European people became available.
 At the same time schools of education in reading, writing, and math became available for the common people–families could read and study the Bible at home—the cure for falling prey to spiritual error.